AdobeDocs/experience-manager-65.en/help/managing/qg-wcag.md

 ---
 title: A Quick Guide to WCAG 2.1
-description: A Quick Guide to WCAG 2.1
+description: A Quick Guide to Web Content Accessibility Guidelines (WCAG) version 2.1.
 exl-id: 9cd37f5a-ff59-4617-a0f3-cd8994fbf4ab
 ---
 # A Quick Guide to WCAG 2.1{#quick-guide-to-wcag}